21crickets/21crickets.github.io/docs/All.md

 2. Automated compliance
 3. Monitoring of Letter of Credit conditions
 4. Transport-related contract agreements
-5. Increased liquidity of financial assets due to ease of transfer and fraud reduction
+5. Increased liquidity of financial assets/paper_images due to ease of transfer and fraud reduction

 #### Considerations
 1. Wider acceptability and adoption